HydrologyFrankfurt/ReWaterGAP/docs/getting_started/index.rst

 3: **Clone the WaterGAP repository**

 Using the Terminal, navigate to the directory of choice where the WaterGAP folder will be copied into.
-Then
+Then use the following command to clone the repository.

 .. code-block:: bash

 		git clone https://github.com/HydrologyFrankfurt/ReWaterGAP.git

-Find more information in the official GitHub documentation `here <https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository>`__ :
+Find more information in the official GitHub documentation `here <https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository>`__ .

+4: **Create an environment to run ReWaterGAP in**

-4: **Navigate to the ReWaterGAP folder in the terminal**
+Navigate to the ReWaterGAP folder in the terminal using the following command.

 .. code-block:: bash

 	$ cd user/…/ReWaterGAP

-5: **Create an environment to run ReWaterGAP in**
-	Create an environment (e.g. with the name "watergap") and install the required packages from the requirements.txt file.
+	Create an environment (e.g. with the name "watergap") and install the required packages from the requirements.txt file by running the following command.

 .. code-block:: bash

 	example
 	$ mamba create --name watergap --file requirements.txt

-6: **Activate the WaterGAP environment**
+	Activate the WaterGAP environment using the following command.

 .. code-block:: bash